-1. German Wirehaired Pointers are members of the Sporting Group, and like other breeds in that group, they’re likeable, energetic, and alert.
+Like their fellow breeds in the Sporting Group, they’re likable, energetic, and alert.
 Sporting breeds follow their well-developed instincts, whether they’re in the forest or in the water, which makes them popular with hunters and people who love the outdoors.

-3. The activity level of German Wirehaired Pointers is quite high, so they need regular, vigorous exercise.
+GWPs have high activity levels, so they need regular, vigorous exercise.
 They do well with a fenced yard, daily walks, and participation in physical activities like outdoor sports.
-This is not a breed to succeed as a couch potato or lap dog.
+This is not a breed to be a couch potato or lap dog.

-5. The wiry German Wirehaired Pointers’ coat is weather-resistant and virtually water-repellent, allowing them to work in harsh conditions.
-Their fur is rough and straight, from one and one-half-to-two inches long, and lies flat against the skin.
-It protects a GWP’s body from thorny bushes and bad weather while it’s hunting on land, and its density helps the dog work equally well in cold water.
+The wiry German Wirehaired Pointers’ coat is weather-resistant and virtually water-repellent, allowing them to work in harsh conditions.
+Their fur is rough and straight, from one-and-a-half to two inches long, and lies flat against the skin.
+It protects a GWP’s body from thorny bushes and bad weather while they’re hunting on land, and its density helps the dog work equally well in cold water.

-6. Besides their characteristic wire-like coat, you can also identify German Wirehaired Pointers by their distinctive facial features of bushy beard and eyebrows.
+Besides their characteristic wire-like coat, you can also identify German Wirehaired Pointers by their distinctive bushy beard and eyebrows.
 These are typical of many German breeds, and they give the GWP an intelligent expression.